Ortega-Dan/CalendarWorkHoursCounter/README.md

 and how you are in comparison with an 8-hours-a-day work schedule

-If you want to know a different day hit Ctrl + k\
+If you want to know a different day hit Ctrl + Shift + k\
 and enter de day you want to check acording to the instructions in the prompt presented\
 or leave empty to calculate the entire visible week.